-I was recently asked by one of this blog’s readers what is the best coffee creamer alternative for fatty liver.
+I was recently asked by one of this blog’s readers what is the best coffee creamer alternative for those diagnosed with a fatty liver disease.
+I decided to share the best alternatives today.

-Drink it unsweetened if possible (if not, add as little honey as possible).
+Drink it unsweetened if possible (if not, add a tiny bit of honey).
 You can also add some regular milk (low fat, ideally) to it if you want to.
 But that would be about it.
 The fewer things you add to your coffee, the better it is.

 But some people are used to adding creamer to their coffee – and have been doing so for decades maybe, which makes it really difficult to simply stop using it.